 It is probable that in 1666 Jean-Vincent took part with his regiment in the campaign of the Marquis de Tracy [Prouville*] against the Iroquois.
 But it is not until 1670 that we see his name mentioned again.
 In July of that year, the treaty of Breda having restored Acadia to France, he went, still an ensign, with Captain Andigné* de Grandfontaine, the new governor of Acadia, and Lieutenant Pierre de Joybert* de Soulanges et de Marson to Penobscot Bay, to retake possession of the fort captured by the English 16 years before.
 It was the first contact the young 18-year-old officer had made with this almost virgin country that was to become his home.

 In 1673 Grandfontaine was replaced by Jacques de Chambly as governor of Acadia.
 The following year, when everything was peaceful, Saint-Castin was to become acquainted, somewhat brutally, with Dutch pirates who were allied with the Bostonians.
-Chambly, with 30 men, was able to hold out for only an hour against 110 assailants; he was taken prisoner.
+Chambly, with 30 men, was able to hold out for only an hour against 110 assailants before he was taken prisoner.
 Saint-Castin, after being tortured with a brimstone match, managed to escape.
-He hid for a few days among the Indians, who were already his friends, then set off through the woods towards Quebec.
-During the four years that the ensign, in the eagerness of his youth, had roamed everywhere through the colony on the Penobscot, an advanced bastion of Catholic France in immediate contact with Puritan New England, he had already admirably understood all the problems of this veritable Indian “march.”
+He hid for a few days among the indigenous people who were already his friends, and then set off through the woods towards Quebec.
+During the four years that the ensign, in the eagerness of youth, had roamed everywhere through the colony on the Penobscot, he had already come to an admirable understanding of all the problems of this veritable Abenaki “march” on this advanced bastion of Catholic France, which was in immediate contact with Puritan New England.
 And while Saint-Castin was making his report at the Château Saint-Louis, Buade* de Frontenac, good judge that he was, was sizing him up.
 The governor general of Canada saw how this young, intelligent, and enthusiastic officer could be utilized; on the spot he proposed a line of conduct for him that was to set the pattern for his whole life.
-The mission that he entrusted to him did not take the form of a written order; it was discreetly mentioned in the “Mémoire des services rendus par les sieurs de Saint-Castin, père et fils, dans le pays de Canada en la Nouvelle-France,” drawn up in 1720 by Jean-Vincent’s son, Bernard-Anselme; in it we read: “[Saint-Castin] had the good fortune to escape and to make his way to Quebec to receive the governor’s orders, which were to urge the Abenakis and other nations throughout the whole colony of Acadia to adopt the interests of the king of France.”
+The mission that he entrusted to him did not take the form of a written order; it was discreetly mentioned in the “Mémoire des services rendus par les sieurs de Saint-Castin, père et fils, dans le pays de Canada en la Nouvelle-France,” drawn up in 1720 by Jean-Vincent’s son, Bernard-Anselme.
+In it we read: “[Saint-Castin] had the good fortune to escape and to make his way to Quebec to receive the governor’s orders, which were to urge the Abenaki and other nations throughout the whole colony of Acadia to adopt the interests of the king of France.”
 Furthermore, the rest of Jean-Vincent’s life shows clearly enough what was at stake in this mission.

-Saint-Castin chose a wife in his tribe.
-According to tradition the Indian baroness was very pretty.
+Saint-Castin chose a wife from among the Penobscot.
+According to tradition the baroness was very pretty.
 Moreover she was not a mere nobody, since she was the daughter of the great Penobscot chief Madokawando.
-Saint-Castin knew how to conciliate love and political acumen.
-The Algonkin name of this bronze-skinned spouse must have been Pidianske or Pidiwamiska, and her Christian name Marie-Mathilde, unless two distinct women are involved.
+Saint-Castin knew how to reconcile love and political acumen.
+The Algonquin name of his spouse must have been Pidianske or Pidiwamiska, and her Christian name was Marie-Mathilde, unless two distinct women are involved.
 Saint-Castin has been accused, without too much proof, of having had several wives, legitimately or as concubines, and of having lived a dissolute existence deep in the Acadian forests.
 These are insinuations spread abroad by his enemies, which were to be utilized later in the attempt to contest his right to the family inheritance.
-It is true that the baron’s marriage took place at first according to Indian custom, perhaps before 1678, but it is certain that in the last quarter of 1684, at Pentagouet, Father Jacques Bigot, the Jesuit missionary to the Abenakis, acting on the express order of Bishop Laval of Quebec, received the consent of the couple according to Catholic rite.
+It is true that the baron’s marriage took place at first according to indigenous custom, perhaps before 1678, but it is certain that in the last quarter of 1684, at Pentagouet, Father Jacques Bigot, the Jesuit missionary to the Abenaki, acting on the express order of Bishop Laval of Quebec, received the consent of the couple according to Catholic rite.

-Saint-Castin was entirely an Abenaki, to the extent of making the interests of his new compatriots his own.
-If he engaged in the fur trade, if he maintained close business relations with Boston, in defiance of the rules of the French administration, it was precisely because being more Abenaki than French he no longer considered himself affected by them.
-But as the French needed an alliance with the Abenakis, the court, the governors general of Canada, and the governors of Acadia always dealt tactfully with the baron and treated him with the consideration due his rank.
+Saint-Castin became entirely an Abenaki, going to the extent of making the interests of his new compatriots his own.
+If he engaged in the fur trade, if he maintained close business relations with Boston in defiance of the French administration's rules, it was precisely because, being more Abenaki than French, he no longer considered himself affected by them.
+But the French needed an alliance with the Abenaki, and the court, the governors general of Canada, and the governors of Acadia always dealt tactfully with the baron and treated him with the consideration due his rank.
 Officially, moreover, this rank remained a modest one, for Saint-Castin avoided ostentation in everything.
-Until his death in 1698, Madokawando was the sole great chief of the Penobscots; he had his lieutenants who were in command of the warriors, led expeditions, and parleyed with the enemy when truces were made.
+Until his death in 1698, Madokawando was the sole great chief of the Penobscot; he had his lieutenants who were in command of the warriors, led expeditions, and parleyed with the enemy when truces were made.
 But it was known everywhere that nothing was done without his son-in-law’s advice, and that the latter had only to express a wish for it to be instantly complied with.

-In that same year Brisay de Denonville recommended him for the governorship of Acadia, if Perrot* were to leave his post.
-Saint-Castin set out for Canada with a detachment of Abenakis in order to take part in Denonville’s expedition against the Iroquois (1687).
+In that same year Brisay de Denonville recommended him for the governorship of Acadia if Perrot* were to leave his post.
+Saint-Castin set out for Canada with a detachment of Abenaki in order to take part in Denonville’s expedition against the Iroquois in 1687.
 Andros took advantage of this absence to pillage the baron’s dwelling at Pentagouet.
 He tried also to suborn Madokawando, but to no avail.
-When the War of the League of Augsburg broke out (1689), the Penobscots and the other Abenakis resumed their forays against the English settlers with greater vigour than ever, not hesitating to put even towns to fire and sword by extraordinarily daring surprise attacks.
-In 1690 Madokawando and Saint-Castin personally commanded the Penobscots who joined René Robinau de Portneuf’s column, which was sent from Canada to attack the town of Casco (near present Portland, Me.) on the Atlantic.
+When the War of the League of Augsburg broke out in 1689, the Penobscot and the other Abenaki resumed their forays against the English settlers with greater vigour than ever, not hesitating to put even towns to fire and sword by extraordinarily daring surprise attacks.
+In 1690 Madokawando and Saint-Castin personally commanded the Penobscot who joined René Robinau de Portneuf’s column, which was sent from Canada to attack the town of Casco (near present Portland, Me.) on the Atlantic.
 The same year, alerted by the spies whom he maintained in New England, Saint-Castin was able to give Frontenac timely warning of Phips*’s preparations against Quebec.
 Saint-Castin had become a thorn in the English side.
 In 1692 Phips did not scruple to hire two deserters to murder Saint-Castin, but the plot was thwarted by two Acadians, Jean Serreau de Saint-Aubin and Jacques Petitpas.